junxit/us-congress-bills-116/bill.md

     - **(B)** require that, if the Federal lessee is assigning the building or other improvement that will be used for high-security space to a Federal tenant, the Federal tenant shall be notified of the disclosure described in subparagraph (A); and
     - **(C)** exclude collecting ownership information on widely held pooled-investment vehicles, mutual funds, trusts, or other pooled-investment vehicles.
 - **(c)** *Report and implementation* The General Services Administration shall—
-  - **(1)** not later than 1 year after the date of enactment of this Act, submit the plan described in subsection (a) to the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Oversight and Reform of the House of Representatives;
+  - **(1)** not later than 1 year after the date of enactment of this Act, submit the plan described in subsection (a) to the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives;
   - **(2)** not later than 2 years after the date of enactment of this Act, implement the plan described in subsection (a); and
-  - **(3)** not later than 1 year after the implementation of the plan described in subsection (a), and each year thereafter for 9 years, submit a report to the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Oversight and Reform of the House of Representatives on the status of the implementation of the plan, including the number of disclosures made under subsection (b)(2).
+  - **(3)** not later than 1 year after the implementation of the plan described in subsection (a), and each year thereafter for years, submit a report to the Committee on Homeland Security and Governmental Affairs of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives on the status of the implementation of the plan, including the number of disclosures made under subsection (b)(2).

 ## § 5.
 Other security agreements for leased space